xzhou29/xzhou29.github.io/_pages/cv.md

 Service and leadership
 ======
-* Fall 2020 - Present: President of [Ethical Hacking Club](https://ethicalhacking.club/)
+* Fall 2020 - May 2021: President of [Ethical Hacking Club](https://ethicalhacking.club/)